supertestnet/nwcjs/README.md

 ## Check the status of a zap

 This method takes a lightning invoice and checking id as input and returns either the string "not paid yet" or the zap receipt provided by the recipient of the funds.
 You can also specify a list of one or more relays where you expect the recipient of the funds to send tbeir zap receipt to.
+By default, it listens for all zap receipts on just one relay, nostrue.com.

 ```
 var invoice = "lnbc5u1pn9702rpp5f4llv47d5twpzyguv2ja7dmterschk5ee33e25qhgmc3vr9ttdgqdpuge6kuerfdenjqsrnw4cx2un5v4ehgmn9wssx7m3qwd6xzcmtv4ezumn9waescqzzsxqrrsssp5ss0vw8je6jclg2yzvjxwf5u94ay9dzj0ef40jv6m668247553d9q9qyyssqv7ehg6mal8y8ldhq2aflhmetdhghkxw0xndtprls85qeuve57cxzaaty9zllk7c2c4hn99azsnkc9hr44zvzzq36rcpapgyv4qcw7pspt5yct5";